-Another potential danger of alcohol detox is that it can lead to delirium tremors, which is a rare but fatal complication that requires emergency medical treatment.
+Another potential danger of alcohol detox is that it can lead to delirium tremens, a rare but fatal complication requiring emergency medical treatment.
 Treatment for alcoholism can occur at an inpatient or outpatient treatment center.
 The big difference between inpatient and outpatient treatment is that inpatient is residential, while outpatient programs allow you to return home each night.

-Inpatient treatment is a great option if you have a physical addiction, multiple attempts at recovery, or severe addiction.
+Inpatient treatment is an excellent option if you have a physical addiction, multiple attempts at recovery, or severe addiction.
 When you complete an inpatient program, outpatient treatment offers a great way to support your recovery efforts.
 Transitioning to an outpatient program following discharge helps ensure that you have support and guidance throughout the early stages of recovery.

 Finding Treatment Today

-Because addiction continues to get worse until you get treatment, the sooner you reach out to a treatment center, the better.
+Because addiction continues to worsen until you get treatment, the sooner you reach out to a treatment center, the better.
 At Right Step Houston, we offer resources such as:

 - Cognitive-behavioral therapy